Gardens and Grounds Admission, including the Frances Stevens Reese Woodland Trail of Discovery

 - Advance reservations are required.
-Please book tickets via the button on this page.
-(Healthcare workers, please continue to make your reservations for free respite visits by reaching out to Ed Glisson at email@example.com.
+Please book tickets for two-hour timeslots via the button on this page.
+(Healthcare workers, please continue to make your reservations for free respite visits by reaching out to Ed Glisson at firstname.lastname@example.org.
 Boscobel members wishing to visit the grounds outside our public hours may do the same.)

-- During the reservation process, guests must provide contact and automobile details so that we can identify you upon arrival.
+- During the reservation process, guests must provide contact details so that we can identify you upon arrival.
 (This ensures that we know who is on the premises.
 Per New York State guidelines, a limited number of visitors may be on the grounds at any given time.)